iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Vector Spaces/Banach Space.md

 ---
 ### **Banach Space**

-[Banach space](https://mathworld.wolfram.com/BanachSpace.html) is a complete vector space.
+[Banach space](https://mathworld.wolfram.com/BanachSpace.html) is a complete [[Vector Space]].
 It's a set of elements that can form a complete  vector space with a norm calculations.  **Note**: The "complete" in this context is referring to closure under Cauchy Sequence, not interpreted as "complete with".

 **Banach But not Hilbert**